FusomeSun/MemAnalysis/README.md

 ## Acknowledgments

-* This research was supported by UIUC AI Research Group
+* This research was supported by UIUC CS598 jy2
 * Special thanks to all contributors and reviewers